neondatabase/website/content/docs/quickstart/sqlalchemy.md

  print(cur.fetchall())
 ```

+_Note: This example was tested with Python 3 and psycopg2 version 2.9.3._

-5. Build great things with Neon!
-Any postgres tutorial will be able to guide you on the syntax.
+Now, build great things with Neon!
+Any Postgres tutorial will be able to guide you on the syntax.

-Note: This example was tested with python 3 and psycopg2 version 2.9.3
+## Conclusion

+In this section, you have learned how to create SQLAlchemy engine that points to your Neon Project and write Postgres queries using psycopg2.